 The fund may invest in futures contracts and interest rate swaps in order to seek to manage the fund's sensitivity to interest rates, in total return swaps in order to gain exposure to a market without investing directly in such market, and in credit default swap indices, or CDSIs, in order to assume exposure to a diversified portfolio of credits or to hedge against existing credit risks.
 A futures contract is a standardized exchange-traded agreement to buy or sell a specific quantity of an underlying asset, rate or index at an agreed-upon price at a stipulated future date.
 An interest rate swap is an agreement between two parties to exchange or swap payments based on changes in one or more interest rates, one of which is typically fixed and the other of which is typically a floating rate based on a designated short-term interest rate, such as the Secured Overnight Financing Rate, prime rate or other benchmark.
-A total return swap is an agreement in which one party agrees to make periodic payments based on a fixed or variable interest rate or the total return from other underlying assets.
+A total return swap is an agreement in which one party agrees to make periodic payments to the other party based on the change in market value of the assets underlying the contract in exchange for periodic payments based on a fixed or variable interest rate or the total return from other underlying assets.
 The fund may invest in total return swaps where the asset underlying the contract is a securities index.
 A CDSI is based on a portfolio of credit default swaps with similar characteristics, such as credit default swaps on high-yield bonds.
 In a typical CDSI transaction, one party - the protection buyer - is obligated to pay the other party - the protection seller - a stream of periodic payments over the term of the contract, provided generally that no credit event on an underlying reference obligation has occurred.
 If such a credit event has occurred, the protection seller must pay the protection buyer the loss on those credits.